Balurghat subdivision: Administrative units

 Balurghat subdivision has 4 police stations, 4 community development blocks, 4 panchayat samitis, 35 gram panchayats, 888 mouzas, 852 inhabited villages, 1 municipality, 3 census towns and 1 outgrowth.
 The only municipality is at Balurghat.
-The census towns are: Par Patiram, Dakra and Chak Bhrigu.
+The census towns are Patiram, Dakra and Chak Bhrigu.
 The outgrowth is Baidyanathpara.
 The subdivision has its headquarters at Balurghat.

 Police stations

 Police stations in Balurghat subdivision have the following features and jurisdiction:

 Blocks

 Community development blocks in Balurghat subdivision are:

 Gram panchayats

 The subdivision contains 35 gram panchayats under 4 community development blocks: